PasaLab/Liquid/Liquid-docs/setup.md

-# Steps to bring up the YAO components
+# Steps to bring up the Liquid components

 ## Install docker
 ```bash